belle2/basf2/analysis/doc/DecayString.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Final State Particle (FSP) such as :code:`'K+'` or :code:`'pi+'` sometimes decays in the detector and the particle is reconstructed from the secondary decay particle, for example :code:`'pi+ -> mu+ nu_mu'`.
 Although such particle is identified usually as background, in some analysis works, one may wants to accept it.
-One can add :code:`'(decay)'` to the begging of the particle name in this case.
+One can add :code:`'(decay)'` to the beginning of the particle name in this case.
 Similarly, one can add  :code:`'(misID)'` to accept a mis-identified FSP.
 Here is an example of use: